Andreas Libavius

-Andreas Libavius or Andrew Libavius was born in Halle, Germany c.
-1550 and died in July 1616.
-Libavius was a renaissance man who spent time as a professor at the University of Jena teaching history and poetry.
+Andreas Libavius (known as Andrew Libavius in English; c.
+1550, Halle – 25 July 1616, Coburg) was a German writer.

+He was a Renaissance man who spent time as a professor at the University of Jena, teaching history and poetry.
 After which he became a physician at the Gymnasium in Rothenburg and later founded the Gymnasium at Coburg.
 Libavius was most known for practicing alchemy and writing a book called Alchemia, one of the first chemistry textbooks ever written.

 Life

 Libavius was born in Halle, Germany, as Andreas Libau, the son of Johann Libau.
 His father, only a linen worker, could not give Libavius an education because in this time period only the wealthy were able to get a higher education.
 Showing great intelligence as a child Libavius overcame his personal status and attended the University of Wittenberg at the age of eighteen in 1578.
 In 1579 he entered the University of Jena where he studied philosophy, history and medicine.
 In 1581 he obtained the academic degree of magister artium and was named a poet laureate.

 He began teaching in Ilmenau in 1581 and remained there until 1586 when he moved to Coburg to teach there.
 In 1588 he went to study at the University of Basel and received the degree of medicinae doctor.
 Shortly thereafter, he became a professor of history and poetry at the University of Jena.
 At the same time, he also supervised the disputations in the field of medicine.

 In 1591 he became physician of the city council of Rothenburg and, one year later, became the superintendent of schools.
 This position led to conflict with the rector of schools causing Libavius to move to Coburg in 1605.
 In 1606 he was offered and accepted the position of headmaster of the reestablished Casimirianum Gymnasium in Coburg.
 He lived in Coburg from 1607 until his death in 1616.

 Little is known about his personal life, but he did have two sons, Michael, and Andreas, who followed in his father's footsteps and became a teacher and physician.
 He also had two daughters, Susanna, and one whose name is not known.